-Anyway, like many Americans I work at a job that isn't particularly conducive to exercise, and, like many Americans, I hate exercise.
+Like many Americans, my work isn't particularly conducive to exercise and, like many Americans, I hate exercise.
 I hate the idea of having to do something.
 I hate the notion of knowing exactly how far I have to go.
-Nevertheless, I decided that wanted to get some exercise in some fashion, but was largely reluctant to pursue the normal routes – jogging, exercise, going to the gym, etc etc. There was always the possibility of getting involved in a sport of some sort, but that posed difficulties of it's own.
+I wanted to get more exercise, but was largely reluctant to pursue the normal routes (jogging, going to the gym, etc).
+There was always the possibility of getting involved in sports, but that posed problems of its own.

-First off, I'm terrible at sports; let's just get that out of the way.
+To start, I'm terrible at sports.
 I don't have a lick of athletic ability.
 When I run, it looks like someone trying to break-dance with their hair on fire.
-Co-rec sports and entry-level leagues seemed appealing but they usually had problems that I could not seem to get around:
+Co-rec sports and entry-level leagues seemed appealing, but they usually had problems that I could not seem to avoid:

-There's almost always some team that is several levels above everyone else, dominating the lower league when they really should be playing in a more advanced league.
+There's almost always some team that is several levels above everyone else who dominates the lower league when they should really be playing in a more advanced league.

-Unless you put the team together yourself, you were probably going to be on a team with a very aggressive player who does not take failure as an option, and is undoubtedly lamenting why he wasn't placed on the team above.
+Unless you put the team together yourself, you're probably going to be on a team with a very aggressive player who does not take failure as an option, and is undoubtedly lamenting why he wasn't placed on the team above.

-Most of the entry-level leagues are co-rec, which is nice, but usually meant that they were short on women and long on spazzes like me.
+Most of the entry-level leagues are co-rec, which is nice, but usually meant that they were short on women and long on athletically-deficient folks like me.

 At the time I was considering this, Kickball had not yet made a resurgence in popularity.
 Also, I didn't want to play kickball ironically.
 I wanted fun.
 I wanted exercise.
 I didn't want to participate in a sport that was really just an excuse to drink from a flask on the sidelines.
-So I started working out the details of a multi-ball kickball game - one where you would have to run around a lot.
+I started working out the details of a multi-ball kickball game—one where you would have to run around a lot.

-Not surprisingly, even adding one more ball into a regular Kickball game is a rabbit-hole.
-By the time I was getting close to fleshing out all the initial rules, the further and further away the game began to look like its Kickball roots.
-It was simply something else entirely.
+Not surprisingly, even adding one more ball into a regular kickball game is a rabbit-hole.
+By the time I fleshed out all the initial rules, the further the game began to look like traditional kickball.
+It became something else entirely.

-There was a lot of writing and re-writing.
-Some thinking, some deleting, and then more re-writing as I kept thinking of every aspect of the game that I could.
-On top of all this, I really tried to keep my main focus and priorities intact.
+There was a lot of writing and re-writing—some thinking, some deleting, and then more re-writing.
+I kept thinking of every aspect of the game that I could.
+Above all else, I really tried to keep my main focus and priorities intact: